 The saturated foam is heavy and the green polyfilm is perforated with tiny holes (which allow the foam to absorb water - but the film also slows down the natural evaporation due to the open air.
 After adding greens and flowers, you want to continue dribbling water onto the foam block every day until your event day.
 The flowers will drink a lot of water and it's important that the foam is not allowed to go dry.

 I'm going to demonstrate how to use a variety of different greens that give your centerpieces a unique look.
-Some online flower farms insist that their customers buy a minimum of each varieity of greens - sometimes up to ten bunches at a time.

 I find the raquettes and spray bars very convenient to use when I'm on a time restraint.
 I call them "soak and poke" because they are that easy.
 Use a sharp floral knife to pierce a small slit in the film covering and insert the stem of your greenery or flowers into that slit.